Our team offers support for undergraduate and graduate students with English as an additional language.

 Not in Kingston?

-No matter where you're studying or what commitments you have outside of university, our asynchronous feedback service can help with your writing
+No matter where you're studying or what commitments you have outside of university, Paper Drop, our written feedback service, can help with your writing.

 - What is it?
-A chance to receive feedback on your written work by email.
-Feedback is given on the use of style, grammar, syntax, vocabulary, and conventions in academic English.
-This is not an editing service but a chance to receive feedback and develop your skills.
+A chance to receive written feedback on your academic work.
+Feedback is given on the use of style, grammar, syntax, vocabulary, and conventions of academic English.
+This is not an editing service but a chance to reflect upon written feedback and develop your skills.

 - Who can use it?
-Students who are looking for support with academic English but find it challenging to book a synchronous EAL appointment.
+Students who are looking for support with academic English but find it challenging to book an academic English skills appointment.

 - How does it work?
 If you think you’re eligible to participate, email email@example.com for more information.